 Your maternity questions answered

-No, you don’t need to have private health insurance to give birth in a private maternity hospital.
-Many mothers choose to be self-funded and pay the full out-of-pocket costs.
+No, while we are a private maternity hospital, you don’t need to have private health insurance to give birth with us.
+Many mothers choose to self-pay their birth and pay the full out-of-pocket costs.
+We are happy to provide you with more details on estimated fees; please click here to enquire.

-If you’re planning to be self-funded, your estimated hospital expenses must be paid on admission.
+If you’re planning to self-pay for your birth, your estimated hospital expenses must be paid prior to admission.
 Any additional costs incurred during your stay are payable on discharge.